rcghpge/Cost-Estimation-Analysis-Report/README.md

-# Cost-Estimation-Analysis-Report
+# Cost Estimation Break-Even Analysis Report
-This is a report for Engineering Economics IE2308 for cost estimation utilizing Matlab.
+This is a break even cost estimation analysis report I did for Engineering Economics IE2308 utilizing Matlab.
+The files are in .m format.
+The University of Texas at Arlington.